Astros vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Astros Betting Records & Stats

-- The Astros have compiled a 40-29 record in games they were listed as the moneyline favorite (winning 58% of those games).
+- The Astros have won 41 of the 70 games they were favored on the moneyline this season (58.6%).

-- The implied moneyline probablility in this matchup gives the Astros a 65.5% chance to win.
+- The Astros have a 66.7% chance to win this game based on the moneyline's implied probability.

-- In the 106 games in which oddsmakers have set an over/under for Houston, it has combined with opponents to go over the total 52 times (52-53-1).
+- Houston has had an over/under set by bookmakers 107 times, and have combined with opponents to go over the total in 53 of those games (53-53-1).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!